concept254/open-bar-tab/README.md

 # Open Bar Tab
+This is a bar tab application in Vue/Nuxt which is used to track a patrons orders and bills

 ## Features
-- Select beverages and quantities
+- A patron selects the beverages and quantities they want
-- Add to tab
+- Then add the selection to a tab
-- Split bill among people
+- They will be redirected to a summary of the tab where they can split bill amongest the patrons
 - Export tab as CSV or PDF

 ## Installation
-1. Clone the repository.
+1. Clone the repository from https://github.com/concept254/open-bar-tab
 2. Run `npm install` to install dependencies.
 3. Run `npm run dev` to start the development server.